ryan-leap/PipingHotDemo/README.md

 ## So what's the trick (to get pipeline support)?

-Okay so what's it take to get that pipeline piping?
+Okay, so what's it take to get that pipeline piping?
 Not much - check out this *super simple* function which has pipeline support:

 ![Simple Pipeable Function](./images/pipeline_support_simple.png)